twada/power-assert-runtime/packages/power-assert-context-formatter/README.md

 Create format function to format `powerAssertContext` object provided by power-assert.

-#### options.renderers
+#### options.pipeline

 | type                                         | default value |
 |:---------------------------------------------|:--------------|
 | `Array` of `function` or `Array` of `object` | null          |

-Array of constructor function of various Renderers.
+Array of constructor function of various Renderers or Reducers.
 Each Renderer is instantiated for each assertion and registered to `ContextTraversal`.

 ##### customization